peripheryapp/periphery/README.md

 }
 ```

-There's no direct reference to the `myCase` case, so it's reasonable to expect it _might_ no longer be needed, however, if it were removed we can see that `somethingImportant` would never be called if `someFunction` were passed the value of `"myCase"`.
+There's no direct reference to the `myCase` case, so it's reasonable to expect it _might_ no longer be needed, however, if it were removed, we can see that `somethingImportant` would never be called if `someFunction` were passed the value of `"myCase"`.

 ### Assign-only Properties

-Properties that are assigned but never used are identified as such, e.g:
+Properties that are assigned but never used are identified as such, e.g.:

 ```swift
 class MyClass {